- Search The Registry

 In 1997, Cody participated in and won the Miss Navajo contest, an event for which extensive knowledge of Navajo traditions and fluency in the Navajo language is required, rather than the ideals of beauty promoted by Western beauty pageants.
 After her tenure, she began a career as a recording artist.
 In 1997, Cody became the 46th Miss Navajo and the first Miss Navajo of African American heritage.
 This nomination sparked considerable debate over Navajo identity.
-After her tenure, allegations of drug trafficking and involvement in money laundering, resulting in her subsequent arrest and imprisonment, led to verbal racial attacks as well as support; she has since become an advocate and activist against domestic violence.
+After her tenure, allegations of drug trafficking and involvement in money laundering, resulting in her subsequent arrest and imprisonment, led to verbal racial attacks and support; she has since become an advocate and activist against domestic violence.

-Her songs are a mix of traditional Navajo music and songs incorporating lyrics written by her uncle, Herman Cody.
+Her songs mix traditional Navajo music and songs incorporating lyrics written by her uncle, Herman Cody.
 Her first album, entitled Within the Four Directions, which includes the Navajo version of The Star-Spangled Banner ("Dah Naatʼaʼí Sǫʼ bił Sinil"), was published in 2000.
 Later that year she sang the Navajo version of The Star-Spangled Banner at the Kennedy Space Center as John Herrington became the first enrolled member of a Native American nation to fly into space.
 She also won the 2002 Native American Music Award for Best Female Artist for her album Seed of Life.